himmat12/chess_board_game/README.md

 ## How to Play

 - **Game Setup**: The game starts with a standard chess board setup with pieces placed in their initial positions.
-- **Move Input**: To make a move, enter the starting position and the destination position of the piece you want to move.
-For example, "e2 e4" to move the pawn at e2 to e4.
+- **Move Input**: To make a move, enter the chess piece value and then destination position of the piece you want to move.
+For example, move "wp5" white pawn to "f3" from its initial position "f2".
 - **Game Progression**: The game alternates between players, allowing each player to make a move until checkmate or stalemate is reached.
-- **Check and Checkmate**: The game will notify players if a king is in check or if a checkmate has occurred.
+- **Check and Checkmate**: The game will notify players if a king is in check or if a checkmate has occurred (checkmate and stalemate are still in development).

 ## Contributing